(Disclosure: Some of the links below may be affiliate links)

 Therefore, it is necessary to consider your effective withdrawal rate.
 Your effective withdrawal rate is the current withdrawal amount divided by the current amount of money you have.
 Let’s look at the effective withdrawal rates during this scenario:

-As you can see, the effective withdrawal rates in the second scenario are always higher than in the first.
+As you can see, the second scenario’s effective withdrawal rates are always higher than in the first.
 And most importantly, they are always higher than what you planned for!

 When your portfolio value goes up, your effective withdrawal rate goes down.
 But when your portfolio goes down, your effective withdrawal rate goes up!

-As we saw before, you need more than 4% returns to recover from a 4% withdrawal.
+You need more than 4% returns to recover from a 4% withdrawal, as we saw before.
 So, if your effective withdrawal rate is higher than 4%, you will need even more profits to recover from it!
 That is also why higher withdrawal rates are dangerous.